How to Get Rid of Squirrels Humanely

-- Spray liquid repellents onto surfaces like bird feeders, bulbs, and trees to keep squirrels off and prevent gnawing.
+- Spray liquid repellents onto surfaces like bird feeders, bulbs, trees, lawns and soil to keep squirrels off and prevent gnawing and digging.

 - Sprinkle granular repellents around the perimeter of structures, plants and gardens to prevent entry.

 To repel a squirrel, a repellent that works via irritation or a taste-based repellent is best.
 Additionally, because squirrels are so tenacious, it is strongly recommended to use both liquid and granular repellents to make your yard as uninviting as possible.

 For more repelling tips, read How to Repel Squirrels »Shop Repellents »

-Reinforce taste deterrents with electronic repellents, which use sudden bursts of water, noise and motion to frighten away approaching squirrels.
+Reinforce taste deterrents with electronic repellents, which use sudden bursts of water to frighten away approaching squirrels.
 These repellents are eco-friendly, versatile and can protect virtually any area around your property.
 For example: